 Can you be vegan and shop at Costco?
-If so, you’ll love this Vegan Costco Shopping Guide, including 36 Costco vegan products.
+Yes, of course!
+And I think you’ll love this Vegan Costco Shopping Guide, including 36 Costco vegan products.
 Looking for the best vegan food at Costco?
-Use this shopping list to add deliciousness to your vegan diet today!
+Use this shopping list to add deliciousness to your plant-based diet today!

 I get questions from people about where we buy our best vegan products.
 The majority of our shopping for vegan products comes from 3 to 4 stores: Our local grocery store (Price Chopper), Sprouts, Natural Grocers, and Costco.

 There is a membership fee to shop at Costco (approximately $60/year), but we think it’s worth it because of the perks they offer their members.
 These include: